stripe/stripe-android/samplestore/README.md

    const val BASE_URL = "https://my-example-app.herokuapp.com"
    ```

 ## Demo

+The following is a demonstration of a Customer
+1. Adding items to their cart
+2. Navigating to the checkout screen
+3. Choosing their Payment Method, which happens to require 3D Secure 2 (3DS2)
+4. Specifying their shipping address and shipping method
+5. Confirming their intent to pay
+6. Authenticating their payment with 3DS2
+7. Completing their purchase

 <img width="320" height="658" src="https://raw.githubusercontent.com/stripe/stripe-android/master/samplestore/assets/demo.gif" />

 ## Licenses
 - App icon from [Twemoji](https://github.com/twitter/twemoji)